 Frederick Douglass-Susan B. Anthony Memorial Bridge, Steel arch bridge in downtown Rochester, United States

-The Frederick Douglass-Susan B. Anthony Memorial Bridge is a steel arch bridge that crosses the Genesee River with eight traffic lanes connecting both sides of Rochester.
-The structure features three arches spanning the waterway.
+The Frederick Douglass-Susan B. Anthony Memorial Bridge is a steel arch bridge over the Genesee River in Rochester, New York.
+It carries eight lanes of traffic across three arches, linking the east and west sides of the city.

 The bridge honors two important Rochester residents who fought for civil rights and voting rights for women.
 Their names represent the city's commitment to these historical struggles.